BlueCh1cken/swarnami/CONTRIBUTING.md

 - Details of the addition
 - A one line rationale for why this is suitable to the principles
 - Origin language family (if any)
-- A checklist of all the non-negotiable prerequisites, all adhered to:
+- A checklist of all the non-negotiable prerequisites, all adhered to, shown below:

+---
 1. Popularity /10
 2. Ease of understanding /10
 3. Familiarity /10
+---